Coast Guard, DHS.

 NPRM Notice of Proposed Rulemaking

-The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
+The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
-This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
+This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency, for good cause, finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because doing so would be impracticable.
-The final details of this rowing event was not known to the Coast Guard with sufficient time for the Coast Guard until there was insufficient time remaining before the event to publish an NPRM.
+The final details of this event were not known to the Coast Guard until there was insufficient time remaining before the event to publish an NPRM.
+Thus, delaying the effective date of this rule to wait for a comment period to run would be impracticable because it would inhibit the Coast Guard's ability to protect participants, spectators, and other waterway users during this youth rowing regatta.

 III.
 Legal Authority and Need for Rule

 The Coast Guard is issuing this rule under authority in 33 U.S.C.
-1231.
-The Captain of the Port Detroit (COTP) has determined that the likely combination of recreation vessels, commercial vessels, and an unknown number of spectators in close proximity to a youth rowing regatta along the water pose extra and unusual hazards to public safety and property.
-Therefore, the COTP believes a Special Local Regulation around the event location is needed to help minimize risks to safety of life and property during this event.
+1231, 33 CFR 1.05-1 and 160.5; and Department of Homeland Security Delegation No. 0170.1.
+Having reviewed the application for a marine event submitted by the sponsor, the Captain of the Port Detroit (COTP) has determined that the likely combination of recreation vessels, commercial vessels, and an unknown number of spectators in close proximity to a youth rowing regatta along the water pose extra and unusual hazards to public safety and property.
+Therefore, the COTP is establishing a Special Local Regulation around the event location to help minimize risks to safety of life and property during this event.

 An on-scene representative of the COTP or event sponsor representatives may permit vessels to transit the area when no race activity is occurring.
 The on-scene representative may be present on any Coast Guard, state or local law enforcement vessel assigned to patrol the event.
 Vessel operators desiring to transit through the regulated area must contact the Coast Guard Patrol Commander to obtain permission to do so.
 The COTP or his designated on-scene representative may be contacted via VHF Channel 16.